What should Bible characters look like?

 By the time of Jesus, the Greek and Roman armies had been in Israel for 300+ years.
+And the gene pool of those armies was WIDE.
 Prior to that, the Assyrian Army had been settled in Samaria (which is why the Jews didn’t like the Samaritans who were accused of being “impure”).

 Blue eyes are by no means a dominant eye color in most parts of the world, including the Middle East, but they are found in various proportions in nearly every part of the world throughout history.

+Contrary to popular misconception, BLUE EYES ARE NOT an exclusively European or Nordic trait.
 According to geneticists researching the human genome, the blue eye gene arose in the region of Turkey and the Baltic about 10,000 years ago and spread from there.
-Thus, contrary to popular misconception, BLUE EYES ARE NOT an exclusively European or Nordic trait.
-They were found in Greece and in Persia, and in populations as far away as the Pacific Rim.
+In addition to Europe, blue eyes are found in Persia, and in populations as far away as the Pacific Rim.
 The genes that control eye, skin, hair and facial features MIXED throughout the world as populations migrated and armies marched.

 Given its history and location, it should come as no surprise that Israel was a genetic melting pot.
 So while the predominant eye, skin and hair color around the world is brown, VARIATIONS are found in every population, and MORE SO in populations that saw such great influxes of genetic traits.

 So yes, there were probably some rather rare blue-eyed, blondes in ancient Israel.
 That’s science.
 But was Jesus one of them?
 Could he have been blue-eyed?
 Probably not.
 Best guess is that probably he looked similar to most in that region, i.e. brown eyes.